isovector/certainty-by-construction/src/book/4-relations.lagda.md

     ≤-refl′ {x} = subst (x ≤_) (+-identityʳ x) (lte x 0)
 ```

-It's nice to know about `subst`, but as a good rule of thumb, if you find
+It's nice to know about `def:subst`, but as a good rule of thumb, if you find
 yourself reaching for it more than a handful of times, you've painted yourself
 into a corner when you originally put together a definition somewhere.
 Requiring
 substitution is usually a symptom of an upstream problem.